-The voyage of the HMS Beagle is now around four years old.
-Charles Darwin has jumped to the official position of on board Naturalist, after Robert McCormick quit the position back in Rio de Janeiro.
+The voyage of the HMS Beagle ship is now around four years old.
+Charles Darwin has jumped to the official position of onboard Naturalist after Robert McCormick quit the position back in Rio de Janeiro.
 It is now September 7th, 1835 and, just about a month ago, Darwin writes to his sister Catherine: “I am very anxious to see the Galapagos Islands – I think both the Geology and Zoology will not fail in being very interesting.”
-He was absolutely right, and had no idea what a fantastic set of marvels he was about to encounter.
+He was absolutely right and had no idea what a fantastic set of marvels he was about to encounter.
 Because the southeast trade winds are quite strong during this time of the year, we know Darwin must have been feeling seasick at some point during the long journey.
 The HMS Beagle is now en route for the islands and, on September 15th, 1835, they sailed near the island of Hood (Española) which marked the official arrival to the islands.
-The vessel continued moving along and, in the afternoon they saw the colossal Mount Pitt on their portside, indicating the easternmost point of Chatham Island (San Cristobal).
+The vessel continued moving along and, in the afternoon they saw the colossal Mount Pitt on their port side, indicating the easternmost point of Chatham Island (San Cristobal).
 The Officers of the Beagle are in complete shock as they now see the monumental task that lies ahead of them, surveying these rugged volcanic coastlines…but they rely heavily on the stunning mathematician capabilities of Captain Fitzroy – an absolute genius in chronometry and complex surveying duties.
-Yacht Isabela II includes this island in its Southern Islands itinerary.
+Yacht Isabela II includes this island in its itineraries.